isma91/database/README.md

 # database
 ##PHP script for database

-just launch the php file to do some thing with database !!
+just launch the php file like a shell to do some thing with database !!

 you can change the file name, the help changes automatically to have the good filename;